What does “Reinos de Taifas” mean?

 However, the Muslim fragmentation in so many kingdoms, as well as destructive internal battles, led to the submission of these “taifas” to the Catholic kings, who also demanded payment of an annual tribute.

-After the fall of the Almoravid Empire (1085-1144) there was a second period of taifas (until 1172) when Al-Andalus (the territory ruled by Muslims in the Iberian Peninsula) was politically fragmented again, analogous to when the Caliphate was abolished.
-The Almohads, another tribe arriving from the North of Africa, intended to reconquer the territory in order to return to Muslim unity in the Iberian Peninsula.
-They ruled until The Battle of Las Navas de Tolosa in 1212, when the Christians defeated the Muslims.
+After the fall of the Almoravid Empire (1085-1144), there was a second period of taifas (until 1172).
+Al-Andalus (the territory ruled by Muslims in the Iberian Peninsula) was politically fragmented again, analogous to when the Caliphate was abolished.
+The Almohads were another tribe arriving from the North of Africa, intended to reconquer the territory to return to Muslim unity in the Iberian Peninsula.
+They ruled until The Battle of Las Navas de Tolosa in 1212 when the Christians defeated the Muslims.
 Once again the territories were divided into the “Reinos de Taifas”.
-However, the ever-changing leadership never impeded the dominance of the “Reinos de Taifas” in terms of economy, art and culture.
+However, the ever-changing leadership never impeded the dominance of the “Reinos de Taifas” concerning the economy, art and culture.